Bilgamesh/mChad/README.md

 ### Run proxy-server

 This application includes a proxy-server that needs to be run before the application can be used in the web browser.
 The purpose of this proxy is to work around issues with CORS preventing the app from accessing external phpBB forums.
+Proxy server is not used when running the application on Android.

 ```Powershell
 cd proxy-server